chonyeagoro/deep-learning-challenge/README.md

 For the 3rd try:
 - Used 3 hidden layers and an outer layer, layer 1: 250 neurons, relu activation, layer 2: 100 neurons, relu activations, layer 3: 100 neurons, relu activations and Outer layer: 1 unit, sigmoid activation & adam optimizers for complier.

+For the 2nd and 3rd tries, I used an additional layer and increased the number of neurons and epoches because I believed it would aid in increasing the accuracy.

 Were you able to achieve the target model performance?

 - No. I tried more than three times and the best I could get was an accuracy of 0.7306 (73.06%)